 Correlation between Cirrus Cloud Frequency and MEI This map shows the correlation between cirrus cloud frequency (CF) measured by AVHRR on-board MetOp A satellite for the time period from 2009 to 2016 and multi-variate ENSO index (MEI).
 A clear positive correlation of cirrus CF in the tropical region indicates a increase of cirrus associated with El Nino episodes.

-I am an associate instructor (AI) for
+I was an associate instructor (AI) for